robhabraken/content-hub-focal-point-cropping/README.md

   * Add Condition FocalPointX has changed
   * Add Condition FocalPointY has changed
   * Set operator to OR for these conditions
+  * Add another Condition one level up for MainFile has changed
+  * Set operator to OR for this condition
 * Actions
   * Add action DAM - Create public links for croppings